Houston Family Lawyers

-Holmes, Diggs & Sadler divorce and family practice focuses particularly on the representation of clients in the following areas:
+Holmes, Diggs & Sadler's family law practice focuses particularly on the representation of clients in the following areas:

 - Interstate and international jurisdictional issues in divorce and custody

-- Representing expatriates or foreign nationals (or their spouses) in divorce and addressing the unique legal and cultural problems that foreign nationals face in a divorce in Texas
+- Representing expatriates or foreign nationals (or their spouses) and addressing the unique legal and cultural problems that foreign nationals face when separating from their spouse in Texas

 We often handle high conflict custody and divorce cases: